Royal George (1777 ship): Voyage #2 (1780–capture)

 The British warships escaped with eight of the convoy.
 The enemy captured the other 55 merchantmen. including the five East Indiamen, and their cargoes worth £1.5 million, and 3,144 prisoners.
 It was a blow to British commerce, and especially to the forces in the West Indies, which lost a vast quantity of military stores.

 Spanish Navy service and fate

-The Spaniards took their prizes into Cadiz.
+The Spaniards took their prizes into Cádiz.
 Spanish records reported that Royal George was carrying a crew of 122 men, 17 troops, five women, and 10 other passengers.

 The Spaniards offered the East Indian Company the opportunity to buy back Royal George, but the Company refused.

 The Spanish Navy took all five East Indiamen into service.
 Royal George became the 40-gun frigate Real Jorge.
 She was out of service by 1784 and sold for breaking up at some point thereafter.